leinadher/portfolio/README.md

 #### BIM and CAD Software
 BIM modeling in ArchiCAD
 Drafting in AutoCAD
-3D NURBS modeling in Rhinoceros and parametric modelling
+3D NURBS modeling in Rhinoceros and parametric modeling

 ***